 From my newsletter: Seems like everyone’s a photographer now.
 The competition is fierce.
-And if your goal is to do the type work that seems to be selling right now, and to have a website and portfolio that looks like everyone else’s in your marketplace, then that’s who you’re competing with, everyone else.
-If you’re […]
+Looking for some photography marketing tips?
+If your goal is to do the type work that seems to be selling right now, and to have a website and portfolio that looks like everyone else’s in your marketplace, then that’s who you’re competing… Read more »

 My interview with NYC-based makeup artist (MUA), hairstylist, James Milligan.
 James offers some great tips and encouragement for photographers, models, makeup artists and creatives.

 Rim lighting is an effective way to visually separate the subject from the background especially when it might be hard to distinguish one from the other because of an intersection of similar tones.
 The rim (or kicker) light creates a thin highlight around the edges of the subject, partially outlining her with bright light.
 A… Read more »

 Check out this new interview with Neil van Niekerk, NJ/NYC-based photographer, author, and educator.
 Great advice in this Q&A. Neil dropped by the studio and answered a few questions about his work, what aspiring photographers should know, and how to move forward with your photography; never stop learning.